r00tmebaby/r00tmebaby/README.md

 <hr>

-- 🔭 I’m currently working on ZED Office (A Business Documentation and Client Management System) which is my Bsc in Computer Science - final year project.
+- 🔭 I’m currently working A Business Documentation and Client Management System which is my Bsc in Computer Science final year project.
 - 🌱 I’m currently learning and working with Fast API and SQLAlchemy
 - 👯 I’m looking to collaborate on any web project
 - 💬 Ask me about anything related to web programming.
-I will be more than happy to share my knowlidge and/or contribute to your project.
+I will be more than happy to share my knowlidge
 - 📫 You can reach me via email: zgeorg01@gmail.com or skype: h0ctpagamyc
 - ⚡ Fun fact: I will never get hired as a software developper.